 So when my neighbor called to say they were going to butcher their ducks, I jumped on the opportunity to help, hang out with wonderful people, butcher some of my own ducks, and show you how to butcher a duck!

-I also secretly hoped that they would do the killing for me… Once the animal is dead, I don’t mind getting my hands dirty, but the killing… It’s not easy, man.
+I also secretly hoped that they would do the killing for me… Once the animal is dead, I don’t mind getting my hands dirty, but the killing… It’s not easy, man (I’ve also learned from these lovely people how to butcher a rabbit).

 We got together early in the morning.
 Between the three of us mothers, we had 13 kids running around… All homeschoolers, so you bet we made it an educational event.